ExploreVLA: Dense World Modeling and Exploration for End-to-End Autonomous Driving: Experiments

 \subsubsection{Qualitative Analysis.}

-\cref{fig:qualitative} visualizes planned trajectories before (Stage 1) and after (Stage 2) RL in three representative scenarios.
-In each case, the Stage 1 model exhibits a safety-critical failure (\ie, colliding with a vehicle, passing dangerously close to pedestrians, or running a stop sign) that the Stage 2 model successfully corrects.
+\cref{fig:qualitative} visualizes planned trajectories after Stage 1 and Stage 2 in three representative scenarios.
+In each case, the Stage 1 model exhibits a safety-critical failure (\ie, colliding with a vehicle, passing dangerously close to pedestrians, or running a stop sign).
+After Stage 2 reinforcement learning, the model successfully corrects these behaviors.
 These results demonstrate that our world-model-based RL not only improves aggregate metrics but also rectifies safety-critical failures that pure imitation learning struggles to resolve from expert demonstrations alone.